 A short stay:

-I would recommend you to buy a prepaid SIM card.
+I would recommend you buy a prepaid SIM card.
 You can go to a French mall to look for the main French phone operators.
 The four most important are Orange, SFR, Bouygues Telecom, and Free.

 If you are a European citizen, you might not need to buy a prepaid SIM card and use your plan.
 You should check the amount of data you can use outside your country on the website of your phone operator.
 In that case, you can use applications like WhatsApp as mentioned above, Messenger, or even Viber (never used it).

 I would recommend you buy a French phone plan.
 Great news for you!
 France is one of the cheapest European countries for a phone plan.
 You can get interesting phone plans for around 10/15 euros with 50/100 Giga data, and those plans are Contract-Free Plans (meaning there is a contract but you can end it whenever you want).
 There are the most popular phone plans in France.
 This option is great if you own an unlocked cellphone.